 I want it in this color and this size.

-So they pay the 2K for the shoes and then you go and buy the shoes from the supplier for like 1K.
+So they pay the 2K for the shoes and then you buy them from the supplier for like 1K.

 Then the supplier ships it to the customer and then pocket 1K profit.